Spoilers For Thursday’s ‘General Hospital’: Oscar’s Death Breaks Hearts Throughout Port Charles

 — General Hospital (@GeneralHospital) May 2, 2019

-As Kim cries and cradles her son, and Drew does the same, Monica will enter the room and gasp as she realizes what has happened.
-General Hospital spoilers share that Jason will soon be there to support his family as well, putting his arm around Monica’s shoulder and pulling her in close to him.
+As Kim cries and cradles her son — and Drew does the same — Monica will enter the room.
+She will gasp as she realizes what has happened.
+General Hospital spoilers share that Jason will soon be there to support his family as well, putting his arm around Monica’s shoulder and pulling her close.

-The preview clip also shows that at a later point, Kim will be holding a stuffed animal and leaning against Julian as she grieves.
-It looks like a tribute wall of sorts will start to come together somewhere, perhaps at Charlie’s, as friends leave notes, flowers, and photos in honor of the deceased teen.
+The preview clip also shows that, at a later point, Kim will be holding a stuffed animal and leaning against Julian as she grieves.
+It looks like a tribute wall of sorts will start to come together somewhere, perhaps at Charlie’s.
+Friends leave notes, flowers, and photos in honor of the deceased teen.

 It's time to say goodbye.
 Click to watch today's emotional, new #GH – RIGHT NOW: https://t.co/ATZyemPxqX